shafali03/cake-house/README.md

 # Cake house eCommerce site

-A Cake House is an eCommerce site which allows users to select cakes and add items to cart.
-User can also increase or decrease the quantity of the items.
-Before the user makes a purchase, the user needs to register first, then logged.
+A Cake House is an eCommerce site which allows users to select items and add to cart.
+The user can increase or decrease the quantity of the items.
+Before the user makes a purchase, the user needs to register first, then log in.
 Once the user logged in the user can go to checkout and process the payment by entering the card details.
-The user will see a popup message if the order is successful and the user will be redirected to the home page.
+The user will see a popup message if the order is successful and the user redirected to the home page.

 ## Demo